 There are two main legal encyclopedias in law: the Canadian Encyclopedic Digest (CED) and Halsbury's Laws of Canada (Halsbury's).
 Both are available in print in the Law Library in the reference section on the first floor.

-Electronically, CED is available in WestlawNext Canada, while Halsbury's is available in Quicklaw and Lexis Advance Quicklaw.
+Electronically, CED is available in WestlawNext Canada, while Halsbury's is available in Quicklaw (campus-wide version) and Lexis Advance Quicklaw.
 Please note that only UNB Law students and faculty have access to Lexis Advance Quicklaw and WestlawNext Canada.

 Canadian Encyclopedic Digest